 Robert L. Couturier (1940-2011) was a long-time civic leader in the Lewiston Franco-American community.
 An attorney by trade, he served as Mayor of Lewiston, Lewiston Police Commissioner, Judge of Probate for Androscoggin County, and was elected to the Maine State Senate.
 During his time as mayor he was the youngest mayor in the country, at age 25.
 He wrote columns for local newspapers Le Messager and L'Unité Franco-Américain, and was a regular presenter on WCOU, the French-language radio station.

-He was named "Chevalier de l'Ordre des Arts et des Lettres" by the French government in 2000, and was responsible for desiging the flag officially adopted as the emblem for Franco-Americans of New England and New York.
-He was honored by numerous Franco-American organizations and societies for his contributions.
+He was named "Chevalier de l'Ordre des Arts et des Lettres" by the French government in 2000, and was honored throughout his life by numerous Franco-American organizations.
+He was responsible for designing the flag officially adopted as the emblem of New England and New York Franco-Americans.

-The audio-visual materials in the Robert Couturier collection consist of the following:
+The audio-visual materials in the Robert Couturier Collection include:

-Recordings made for television broadcast on WGAN in 1965.
-A series of addresses by the new mayor on city politics.
+Recordings made for a television broadcast on WGAN in 1965.
+Containing a series of addresses by the new mayor on city politics.

 An audio recording of Mayor Couturier's inauguration, 1965.

 Recordings made for radio broadcast on WCOU:

 - Noël en Français (1963)